wbosley/Scheduler/README.md

 After placing your own Client ID and API key into the file, go to lines 1899-1903 in index.html, and there should be a function named initClient.
 In order for your client ID and your API key to work, a small edit needs to be made here.

 <img src="Images/initBefore.png" width = "650">
 Find the section outlined in red in the image above within the initClient function in index.html.
-Directly aftet the word 'SCOPES' on line 1903, type a comma, press enter to go to a new line, and type  'plugin_name: "scheduler"'.
+Directly after the word 'SCOPES' on line 1903, type a comma, press enter to go to a new line, and type  'plugin_name: "scheduler"'.
 Afterwards, the text in your function should look like the image below.
 The edited section has been outlined in red, and the new line of code you need to type has a red arrow pointing at it.
 Please do not forget to type the comma after the word 'SCOPES'.
 <img src="Images/initAfter.png" width = "650">

 After you have done this, navigate to line 1858 in index.html.
 There will be a line of code that reads ``<script src = "scripts/require.js"></script>``.
 This line of code has been outlined in red in the image below.